openitu/STL/src/g711/README.md

 The UGST G711 module, version 3.01 (31.Jan.2000) needs the following
 files:

     g711.c ..........
 G711 module itself; needs the prototypes in G711.H.
     g711demo.c ......
-Demosntration program for the G711 module; needs the files
-                  g711.c and ugstdemo.h in the current directory. ugstdemo.h ...... prototypes and definitions needed by UGST demo programs. g711.h .......... prototypes and definitions needed by the G711 module.
+Demonstration program for the G711 module; needs the files g711.c and ugstdemo.h in the current directory. ugstdemo.h ...... prototypes and definitions needed by UGST demo programs. g711.h .......... prototypes and definitions needed by the G711 module.

-As an auxililiary program, there is: shiftbit.c ...... program to shift (with sign extension) to left or right the
-                  input file, saving in the output file.
+    As an auxililiary program, there is:
+    shiftbit.c ...... program to shift (with sign extension) to left or right the input file, saving in the output file.
 You may need this if you speech data file has less than 16 bit resolution and not left-justified.

-Makefiles:
+## Makefiles:

-===
-Makefiles have been provided for automatic build-up of the executable program and to process the test files: makefile.unx .... makefile for compiling on an Unix environment makefile.tcc .... makefile for compiling with MSDOS Borland [bt]cc makefile.cl ..... makefile for compiling with MS Visual C compiler makefile.djc .... makefile for compiling with DJGPP MSDOS port of gcc make-vms.com ....
+Makefiles have been provided for automatic build-up of the executable program and to process the test files:

+    makefile.unx .... makefile for compiling on an Unix environment makefile.tcc .... makefile for compiling with MSDOS Borland [bt]cc makefile.cl ..... makefile for compiling with MS Visual C compiler makefile.djc .... makefile for compiling with DJGPP MSDOS port of gcc make-vms.com ....
 DCL for compiling in the VAX/VMS environment

-Testing:
+## Testing:
-===
 The provided makefiles can run a portability test on the demo program.
 They need the archive tst-g711.zip ([pk]zip compatible archive) and [pk]unzip to extract the proper source and reference processed files.
-The contents of this archive file is: sweep.src .......
-THE reference file sweep-r.a ....... reference file: sweep.src encoded by A-law (A lilo) sweep-r.a-a ..... reference file: sweep-r.a decoded by A-law (A loli) sweep-r.rea ..... reference file: sweep.src enc'd *and* decoded by A-law (lili) sweep-r.u ....... reference file: sweep.src enc'd by u-law (u lilo) sweep-r.u-u ..... reference file: sweep-r.u dec'd by u-law (u loli) sweep-r.reu ..... reference file: sweep.src enc'd *and* decoded by u-law (lili)
+The contents of this archive file is:

+    sweep.src .......
+THE reference file
+    sweep-r.a ....... reference file: sweep.src encoded by A-law (A lilo) sweep-r.a-a ..... reference file: sweep-r.a decoded by A-law (A loli) sweep-r.rea ..... reference file: sweep.src enc'd *and* decoded by A-law (lili) sweep-r.u ....... reference file: sweep.src enc'd by u-law (u lilo) sweep-r.u-u ..... reference file: sweep-r.u dec'd by u-law (u loli) sweep-r.reu ..... reference file: sweep.src enc'd *and* decoded by u-law (lili)

 NOTE!
 These files are in the big-endian (high-byte first) format.
 Therefore,
       before using under MSDOS or VAX/VMS, the files need to be byte-swapped.
-      See unsupported program sb in the ../unsup directory.
+      See unsupported program sb in the `../unsup` directory.
       The CRC-32 (unsup utility crc) for each of the test files are given below: